KomodoPlatform/NotaryNodes/season8/candidates/alien/README.md

 ## Who am I?
 Blockchain enthusiast.
 Komodo lover, long-term hodler and a reliable Notary Node operator since Season 2.
 Been with the community since BTCD mining days.
 I run my Notary Nodes with high-end servers and no compromise on that.
-Also monitor the nodes and network all day, everyday .
+Also monitor the nodes and network all day, everyday.
 With experience on Komodo, iguana and Linux systems, along with operating my nodes, I try to help other operators who needs help.
 I help the ecosystem by testing new tech and reporting any issues found to make things better.

 ## Keys for Season 6 ##